(al oh GLIP tin)

 Use: Labeled Indications

-Diabetes mellitus, type 2: Management of type 2 diabetes mellitus (noninsulin dependent, NIDDM) as an adjunct to diet and exercise as monotherapy or in combination therapy
+Diabetes mellitus, type 2: Management of adults with type 2 diabetes mellitus (noninsulin dependent, NIDDM) as an adjunct to diet and exercise as monotherapy or in combination therapy

 History of serious hypersensitivity (eg, anaphylaxis, angioedema, severe cutaneous reactions) to alogliptin or any component of the formulation

 Diabetes mellitus, type 2: Oral: 25 mg once daily

 Concomitant use with insulin and/or insulin secretagogues (eg, sulfonylureas): Reduced dose of insulin and/or insulin secretagogues may be needed.

 Refer to adult dosing.

 CrCl ≥60 mL/minute: No dosage adjustment necessary.

 CrCl ≥30 to <60 mL/minute: 12.5 mg once daily

 CrCl ≥15 to <30 mL/minute: 6.25 mg once daily